If you’re a general contractor, you must complete CPD to keep your licence in good standing.

 - Chapter 4: Finding Training Opportunities

-- Chapter 7: CPD from Research and Education Development
+- Chapter 6: Earning Your CPD Points from Research and Education Development

 Reporting your CPD